justinwrobel/bbmd/BasicMavenB2Tutorial.md

   Descriptor of your application [see explanation][webxml].
 * **src/main/webapp/WEB-INF/bb-manifest.xml** - This is a blackboard
   specific file.
 It describes how your B2 is to be integrated into blackboard.
-Further details have been documented by [justplainwiley][justplainwiley].
+Further details have been documented in this [bb-manifest.xml reference.][bbmanifestref].
 * **src/main/webapp/home.jsp** - just a simple a [jsp][jsp].